To manage components from Mail, go to Manage MailSuite Components through Mail’s main menu: Mail»SmallCubed Mailsuit»Manage MailSuite Components.

-User Name: The “Full Name” field in the Accounts definition or defined in the SigPro pane for individual email addresses.
+User Name: The “Full Name” field in the Accounts definition or defined in the SigPro account settings for individual email addresses.

 Account Description: The “description” field in the Accounts definition